andykramer/BootstrapTreeTable/README.md

 # BootstrapTreeTable

 **BootstrapTreeTable** is a flexible, modern JavaScript plugin for hierarchical tables built with Bootstrap 5.
-It enables collapsible rows, multi-level hierarchy, a global toggle-all button, live search with highlighting, and full styling/customization – perfect for organization structures, product trees, menus, and more.
+It enables collapsible rows, multi-level hierarchy, a global toggle-all button, live search with highlighting, and full styling/customization - perfect for organization structures, product trees, menus, and more.

 ---

 ## Features

-- **Hierarchical tables** (unlimited levels using `level-x` classes)
+- **Hierarchical tables** (unlimited levels using `level-x` classes or `data-level="x"`)
 - **Collapsible rows**
 - **Global Toggle-All button** in the table header (optionally hideable)
 - **Search field** (custom position, highlighting, reset, ESC support)